Your Singer MISSED The Concert….What do we do? – Use the 5 “E”s

 There are students who know in advance that they cannot attend.
 Their reasons may or may not be acceptable.

 A) Parent’s Planned a Conflicting event – Frequently, the unacceptable reasons stem from parent choice.
 One example would be parents taking their child away just before the vacation due to 1/2 price airfare, and therefore missing the concert.
-A situation such as this may not be avoidable at the time it is presented and it’s important to realize it isn’t the student who created this conflict.
+As a result, this situation may not be avoidable at the time it is presented to us.
+It’s important to realize it isn’t the student who created this conflict.
+As a result, we need to have a plan of action when this occurs.

 B) School-Related/Extra-Curricular Event – Sometimes students have conflicts such as an athletic event.
 My hierarchy of importance states that a concert (academic) takes priority over a game (extra-curricular), but sometimes there is an exception.
 If a student has been selected for an all-county or all-state competition, it’s sheer accomplishment might excuse the student from the concert.
 The same could be said about a state or national competition in an extra-curricular club.
 The same could be said about a religious retreat.

 C) Last minute concert absence – Inevitably, a student can get really sick.
 I’ve had my most dedicated, anchor students miss the final concert of their senior year.
-These things happen.
-If they are sick, they are probably pretty upset that they missed the concert.
+These things happen and those students are usually as upset as we are when this occurs.
+This year, it appears that covid may prevent several students from attending my concert.

 D) The no-show – This is when students forget, or couldn’t get a ride, etc. It could also be a parent choice to avoid the concert.
 These excuses are the ones that may deserve penalization*, depending on the circumstance.